Tourism in Oman: Visa

-Excluding the GCC states, the countries with the greatest number of passport holders visiting Oman in 2013 were:

 Nature based activities

 Beach activities

 Oman's coast is lined with many beaches, with resort hotels on the coast west and east of Muscat.
 Activities including sunbathing, swimming, kitesurfing, diving, snorkeling, boating and water scooters, surfing, beach combing, shell collecting and fishing excursions.

 Kitesurfing

 The daily sea breeze effect gives rise to reliable kitesurfing conditions.
 Centres can be found in Muscat, Al Sawadi Beach, Alzaiba Beach and on Masirah Island.

 Desert safari

-Camelback or four-wheel drive journeys into the Wahiba Sands and other desert areas are popular, sometimes incorporating stays in Barsti huts, barbecues, camel riding, sandboarding and visits to Bedouin communities.
+Camelback or four-wheel drive journeys into the Sharqiya Sands, formerly known as Wahiba Sands and other desert areas are popular, sometimes incorporating stays in Barsti huts, barbecues, camel riding, sandboarding and visits to Bedouin communities.

 Caving

 The limestone rich sedimentary deposits of Oman's mountains have led to cave formation in many places.
 In 2008, the Ministry of Tourism issued a plan to develop Majlis al Jinn, the world's second largest cave, as a show cave, after their first show cave, Al Hoota Cave, attracted 75,000 visitors in the first year of operation.
-There are caves which can be accessed by amateurs, like Muqal Cave in Wadi Bani and Khalid in Ash Sharqiyah region, while others need considerable effort, training, experience and specialized equipment.
+There are caves which can be accessed by amateurs, like Muqal Cave in Wadi Bani and Khalid and in Baydiah in Ash Sharqiyah region, while others need considerable effort, training, experience and specialized equipment.